 But when you watch that movie, what rings true is that everybody and their uncle at the annex in Benghazi and at the CIA station, there were two different locations, and they were begging Washington for help.

-They were begging, and none came.
+They were begging and none came.

 And Washington was not even interested in helping out.

-Even just it got so bad they requested just a flyby.
+The movie makes plain there were forces in Italy, even just it got so bad they requested just a flyby.

 Look, if you won't launch anything, just send a couple F-16s to fly over and put the fear of God in these people.

-Like happens at An NFL game.
+Like happens at an NFL game.

-They were hung out to dry.
+They were hung out to drive.

 And the movie makes it clear.